lyokha/nginx-healthcheck-plugin/README.md

 import NgxExport.Healthcheck ()
 ```

-When building the shared library, link it to the C code.
+When building the shared library, link it against the C code.
 The easiest way to
 achieve this goal is using the second build option with variable
 *NGX_MODULE_PATH* as it was explained previously.
 Let the name of the source
 file of the shared library be *custom.hs*.